-Glide Settings are where the glide speed and ratio are defined for the Glide Advisor.
-The glide ratio defines how far the aircraft can glide while losing a unit of altitude at best glide speed.
-Refer to the aircraft flight manual to determine the glide speed and ratio.
-For example, if the glide ratio is 8:1, enter 8 into the glide ratio field.
+Glide Advisor requires the glide ratio to be entered in a specific format.
+The glide ratio should represent how far the aircraft can glide while losing a foot of altitude.
+Some flight manuals provide glide ratios in this format.
+Most glide ratios for powered, fixed-wing aircraft (excluding gliders) fall between 5 and 15.
+As a result, the glide ratio is 8:1, enter 8 into the glide ratio field and the corresponding best glide speed.